Determining Who’s Responsible

 - Did the driver negligently put the car in reverse?

 Contact Attorney Howard N. Sobel

 At the Law Office of Howard N. Sobel, we work closely with people who suffer injuries in a motor vehicle accident in New Jersey.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 Personal Injury claims are handled on a contingent fee basis.